The Importance of Evolving - Not Regressing - Our Thinking Through Interactions

 Refine observations, insights and strategic directions among teams.

-I’ve spent some time thinking about our usual process and for me here is where conversations are still key and where AI can help strategists the most - keeping our autonomy and capabilities, while evolving our thinking with interactions and feedback, from people and AI tools:
+I’ve spent some time reading other articles, thinking about our usual process and trying to organize my thoughts on how AI can help strategists the most - keeping our autonomy and capabilities while evolving our thinking with interactions and feedback, from people and AI tools.

-1. Bring your own initial thoughts and discuss with other people, before getting AI help
+1. Bring your own initial thoughts on the brief and discuss with other people, before getting AI help

 Being in a meeting or receiving a written client brief, I like to put things on paper, writing the main info with my own words.
-This help to synthesize key information, consolidate the main information in my head and start organizing your own way of seeing the challenge.
+This help to synthesize key information, consolidating it in our head and somehow start organizing your own way of seeing the challenge.
 Also, chat with colleagues and client to have better understanding and get different perspectives is essential.

-And of course, AI can help summarizing the key points or even building the first draft of what could be a creative brief, if you want to.
-Of course this needs to be revised and rewritten, but it can help.
-Using ChatGPT and prompts like: “Write a creative brief for the [BRAND] next campaign.
+And of course, AI can help.
+Being summarizing the key points or even building the first draft of what could be a creative brief, if you want to do this initial exercise, ChatGPT and prompts like this can help: “Write a creative brief for the [BRAND] next campaign.
 Here's the goal, audience, and offer: [insert main info from client brief].
 Include sections for objective, audience insights, strategic proposition, phasing and KPIs”.

 2. Dig deeper and expand possibilities